Milestones

 Mailing lists, newsgroups, student-operated web sites, etc. - Upper limb disorder/RSI/OOS

-Information on typing-related injuries (part of the main Laboratory safety page). - Policy statements relating to students
+Information on typing-related injuries (part of the main Laboratory safety page). - Postgraduate Education Office Contacts

-Contact details for the Graduate Education team - Intellectual property rights (link broken)
+Contact details for the Postgraduate Education team - Who owns the copyright in your thesis?

 Copyright, patents, etc. - University Counselling Service